ASALOGAN/November-Daily-Coding-Challenges/README.md

 │   │   ├── solution-1.js          # Solution to the Linked List Cycle problem (in JavaScript)
 │   │   ├── solution-1.py          # Solution to the Linked List Cycle problem (in Python)
 │   │   ├── notes.md               # Notes and explanation of the approach and learnings
+│   ├── weather-app                # Weather application project directory
+│   │   ├── assets                 # Directory for static assets like images and icons
+│   │   ├── scripts                # Directory for JavaScript files
+│   │   │   ├── app.js             # Main JavaScript file for app logic
+│   │   │   ├── config.js          # Configuration file for storing API keys and settings
+│   │   ├── styles                 # Directory for CSS files
+│   │   │   ├── style.css          # Main stylesheet for the app
+│   │   ├── .gitignore             # Git ignore file to exclude certain files from version control │   │   ├── index.html             # Main HTML file for the app's structure
+│   │   ├── notes.md               # Documentation and notes for the weather app
 ├── README.md
 ```